LambdaSharp/LambdaSharpTool/src/MindTouch.LambdaSharp.Tool/Docs/Tool-Build.md

 ## Arguments

 The `build` command takes an optional path.
-The path can either refer to a module file or a folder containing a `Module.yml` file.
+The path can either refer to a module definition or a folder containing a `Module.yml` file.

 ```bash
 lash new function MyNewFunction